I am so excited to share today a DIY craft to make these painted coasters. They are painted and free-stitched embroidery and I love how they came out.

 DIY Hanging Patio Garden at Tatertots and Jello

-Pin the images below to your Craft or Summer Decor boards on Pinterest (just click the Pin button in the top left corner).
+Pin the images below to your Craft or Decor boards on Pinterest (just click the Pin button in the top left corner).
 You can also follow along with me on Pinterest!